-Cons: Expensive, slow to charge battery, solar cells cover small area, heavy
+Cons: Battery slow to charge, solar cells cover small area, heavy

 Bottom line: The 24000mAh is a powerful battery pack with a small solar panel on it; this design means that it can charge electronics efficiently but is slow to charge anything strictly using solar power.

 RELATED REVIEW: The Best Portable Solar Panels and Chargers of 2018

 Our Analysis and Test Results

 If the battery is fully charged, the Bernet 24000mAh panel works great.
 It is fast, efficient, and charges devices with ease.
 Unfortunately, it takes a while for the battery to charge, as the panel itself is so small.
 The size makes it easier for the Bernet to get obscured by shadows, further reducing its efficiency.
 In general, we found this panel to work better as an external battery than an actual solar panel, which is par for the course with panel designs such as this.